drewbrokke/liferay-web-services-cli/README.md

 - Create a role
 - Assign the role to the user

 I mostly wanted to see if I could get that process down to a single command in the shell (success!).
 This is useful for me personally, but I would like to see broader and more useful functionality added.

-My current challenge is figuring out how to structure the application to make it modular and pluggable, as I have no desire to write an action for every single available web service but would *love* to allow others to add them as they need them.
+I plan on adding more actions:
+- Adding sites, site members, and site pages
+- Adding user groups
+- Adding Organizations and members
+- And hopefully more...

 If you happen to look through the source code and have an idea or suggestion for improvement, please open a Github issue or send a pull request.
-This is a side project for me so response and progress will be slow, but I welcome input as I have limited experience structuring apps.

 ## Installing
 ```